richardhaslam/frackit/README.md

 Contributions are highly appreciated.
 For bug reports, please file an [issue](https://git.iws.uni-stuttgart.de/tools/frackit/issues).
-If you want to contribute with new features of improvements of existing code, please
+If you want to contribute with new features or improvements of existing code, please

 * Get an account for our GitLab instance at https://git.iws.uni-stuttgart.de/
 * Fork this project